Goto main content

 Actions in process

-In Kenya, HI’s teams work in refugee camps to improve the living conditions of refugees, particularly the most vulnerable among them, by guaranteeing equal and protected access to healthcare, training and employment opportunities and civic engagement.
-In particular, the programme is running a project aimed at micro-entrepreneurs to help them develop their businesses.
+In Kenya, HI works in refugee camps to improve the living conditions of refugees, particularly the most vulnerable among them, seeking to provide them with equal and protected access to healthcare, training and employment opportunities and civic engagement.
+In particular, HI’s programme is running a project aimed at micro-entrepreneurs to help them develop their activities.
 Participants receive training in communication, management and business administration, meet financial institutions and potential partners at events organised by HI and take part in peer exchange groups.

-The programme also provides refugees with rehabilitation and psychosocial support services.
-Several care centres are run in the camps and mobility aids are distributed, such as walking sticks, prostheses and walking frames.
-Our teams work with partner organisations and with representatives of the communities themselves to ensure that the needs of the most vulnerable populations are taken into account - older people, people with disabilities, young children and women - and that they benefit from services and protection adapted to their situation.
+HI also provides refugees with rehabilitation and psychosocial support services, training professionals to detect needs and providing psychological first aid.
+HI runs four care centres in the Dadaab refugee camp, where people with disabilities can receive mobility aids such as walking sticks, prostheses and walkers.
+Our teams work with partner organisations and with representatives of the communities themselves to ensure that the needs of the most vulnerable populations - older people, people with disabilities, young children and women - are taken into account and that they benefit from services and protection adapted to their situation.
+To this end, we train our partners to adopt an inclusive approach in the implementation of all their projects.

 Help them